 The RA should prepare a budget with the PI's input.
 If applying to NIH, determine whether you will be using an R&R detailed budget or a modular budget.
 The following documents may assist you in developing the proposal package.

 - Current fringe benefit and facilities and administration rates

 - What F&A rate do I use?

 - Percent of time and effort to person months interactive conversion table

 - Postdoctoral salary guidelines

 You may find using the federal government's per diem rates to be a helpful tool when budgeting for travel costs:

-The RA should update and/or collect biosketches and any current and pending documents (if applicable).
+The PI and RA together update and/or collect biosketches and any current and pending documents (if applicable).
 Be aware that NIH has issued a new biosketch format effective May 25, 2015.